Wigner rotation and Euler angle parametrization: IV. WIGNER ANGLE

 \section{IV.
 WIGNER ANGLE}

-In principle, for any two (2+1)-dimensional boosts $B_{1\text{ }}\text{and }B_{2}$, we can always use (\ref{eq:5to5}) to calculate the corresponding $(\phi,\eta,\psi)$ and obtain Wigner angle $\psi-\phi$ for the product $B_{2}B_{1}$.
-Practically, there is an easier way as shown in the following two examples.
+In principle, for any two (2+1)-dimensional boosts $B_{1\text{ }}\text{and }B_{2}$, we can always use Eq. (\ref{eq:09}) to calculate the corresponding $(\phi,\eta,\psi)$ and obtain Wigner angle $\psi-\phi$ for the product $B_{2}B_{1}$.
+In practice, there is an easier way as shown in the following two examples.

-\section{A. Perpendicular case}
+\subsection{A. Perpendicular case}

 If the directions of $B_{1}\text{ and }B_{2}$ are perpendicular to each other, it is legitimate to specify